JJ-Stanly/training/Services.md

 **Following are some callbacks.** Not all of them are mandatory to implement.
 1. ```onStartCommand()``` :
    * Invoked when we call method ```startService()``` to start a service.
+   * should return any of the following integer values to indicate what system  should do about services in case a service gets killed:
+     * START_NOT_STICKY:
+     * START_STICKY:
+     * START_REDELIVER_INTENT:

 2. ```onBind()``` :